openharmony/docs/en/application-dev/reference/apis-ability-kit/js-apis-inner-application-EmbeddableUIAbilityContext.md

 }
 ```

-## UIAbilityContext.startAbilityByCall
+## EmbeddableUIAbilityContext.startAbilityByCall

 startAbilityByCall(want: Want): Promise&lt;Caller&gt;

 Starts an ability in the foreground or background in the cross-device scenario and obtains the caller object for communicating with the ability.
+This API uses a promise to return the result.

 Observe the following when using this API:
  - If an application running in the background needs to call this API to start an ability, it must have the **ohos.permission.START_ABILITIES_FROM_BACKGROUND** permission.